mxre/lazyloader/README.md

 when using the dynamic linker).
 Thus eliminating the need to link a static version of CPLEX into the program, and therefore avoiding licensing issues.

+This static library supports the standard C CPLEX API, (functions beginning with `CPX`) and the more modern `CPXX` functions defined in `cplexx.h`, which are actually macros directing to either `CPXS` or `CPXL` functions.

+Unsupported are all functions marked with ``CPXDEPRECATEDAPI` in the headers.

 ## Example
 See example/example.c